canonical/mir/doc/sphinx/architecture.md

 - Unlike the `Shell`, the `Scene` knows a lot about the Z-order of the surfaces.
 For this reason, it is also responsible for things like locking the display or sending surfaces to the back of the Z-order.

 ## `/src/server/graphics`
-- An abstraction layer which connects the compositor to the specific graphics platform that its rendering on.
+- A graphics abstraction layer sitting between the compositor and the specific graphics platform that it is using to render.

 ## `/src/server/console`
 - Handles `logind` and virtual-terminal related tasks for the compositor